Ketamine for Chronic Daily Headache

 The trial requires that you stop using certain medications, such as chronic benzodiazepines, antipsychotics, strong CYP2B6 or CYP2C8 inhibitors, CGRP antagonists within 1 month, Onabotulinum-toxin A within 3 months, and opioids with daily Oral Morphine Equivalents of 80 mg or more.

-What evidence supports the effectiveness of the drug ketamine for chronic daily headache?
+What evidence suggests that ketamine might be an effective treatment for chronic daily headache?

 Principal Investigator